What is Brand Personality? Definition & Examples

 Brand Personality of Harley Davidson

 Harley Davidson has been a rebel from the start.
-The promotional campaigns (naming motorcycles as mean machines), the logo, and use of bright and dynamic colors has helped them build this personality.
+The promotional campaigns (naming motorcycles as mean machines), the logo, and use of bright and dynamic colours have helped them build this personality.

 Brand Personality of Marlboro